John-R-Wallace-NOAA/adcomp/README.md

  Installing TMB from GitHub does add both the "Eigen" and "TMBad" libraries to TMB/include.

 This change is compatible with TMB running under R on Linux.

+As a side note, using the '-w' flag (note the lower case) in the flags argument of compile() will remove all warnings, e.g.:

+    compile('linreg_parallel.cpp', '-w')

+Of course, such a global removal of warnings needs to used with caution.